-NCI tells us 8 out of every 10 people said they are kept informed about how their family member is doing.
+NCI tells us 9 out of every 10 people said people who help family member at home tell them about how their family member is doing.

 Does the case manager respect your family's choices and opinions?

 NCI tells us 9 out of every 10 people said the case manager always or usually respects the family's choices and opinions.
 People receiving services have a service plan.
 The service plan should include things the person wants and needs.
+NCI asked families/guardians about their family member's service plan.

-Does the service plan have all the things your family member needs?
+Does the service plan have all of the things your family member needs?

-NCI tells us 9 out of every 10 people said the service plan has all the things their family member needs.
+NCI tells us 9 out of every 10 people said the service plan has all of the things their family member needs.

 Did your family member help make the service plan?

-ŤŤŤŤŤŤŤŤŤŤŤ NCI tells us that 7 out of every 10 family members helped to make their service plan.
+NCI tells us 6 out of every 10 people said their family member helped make the service plan.

 Did someone in the family help make the service plan?

-ŤŤŤŤŤŤŤŤŤŤ NCI tells us 9 out of every 10 people said they or another family member helped make the service plan.
-Sometimes people want to talk with their support workers and service coordinators.
-NCI asked if family could contact support workers when they wanted to.
+NCI tells us 9 out of every 10 people said someone in the family, not the person receiving services, helped make the service plan.
+Sometimes people want to talk with their support workers and case managers.
+NCI asked if family/guardian could contact support workers and case managers when they wanted to.

 Can you or your family member contact support workers when you want to?

-ŤŤŤŤŤŤŤŤŤŤ NCI tells us 9 out of every 10 people said they can always or usually contact support workers when they want to.
+NCI tells us 9 out of every 10 people said they can always or usually contact their support workers when they want to.

 Can you or your family member contact your family member's case manager when you want to?

-ŤŤŤŤŤŤŤŤŤŤ NCI tells us 10 out of every 10 people said they can always or usually contact their family member's case manager when they want to.
-NCI asked if families can choose the support workers and case manager who work with their family member.
-Can you choose or change your family member's provider agencies?
+NCI tells us 9 out of every 10 people said they can always or usually contact their case manager when they want to.
+NCI asked if families/guardians can choose the support workers and case manager who work with their family member.

+Can your family choose or change your family member's provider agencies?

-NCI tells us 8 out of every 10 people said they always or usually chooses their family member's provider agencies.
-Can you choose or change your family member's support workers?
+NCI tells us 8 out of every 10 people said they can always or usually choose or change their family member's provider agencies.

+Can your family choose or change your family member's support workers?

-NCI tells us 7 out of every 10 people said they can always or usually choose or change their family member's support workers. ŢŢŢŢŢŢŢŢŢ Does the agency providing home services involve your family member in important decisions?
+NCI tells us 7 out of every 10 people said they can always or usually choose or change their family member's support workers.

+Does the agency providing home services include your family member in important decisions?

-NCI tells us 8 out of every 10 people said the agency providing home services involves their family member in important decisions.
+NCI tells us 8 out of every 10 people said the agency providing home services includes their family member in important decisions.
 NCI asked whether family member joined in community activities (like sports, religious or spiritual services, and entertainment).

 Does your family member take part in community activities?

-NCI tells us 9 out of every 10 people said their family member takes part in community activities.
+NCI tells us 10 out of every 10 people said their family member takes part in community activities.

 Does your family member have friends other than staff or family?

-NCI tells us 8 out of every 10 people said their family member has friends other than staff or family.
+NCI tells us 7 out of every 10 people said their family member has friends other than staff or family.

 Does your family member have enough support to work or volunteer in the community?

-NCI tells us 8 out of every 10 people said their family member has enough support to work or volunteer in the community.
-NCI asked how families feel about the services and supports their family member gets.
+NCI tells us 7 out of every 10 people said their family member has enough support to work or volunteer in the community.
+NCI asked how families/guardians feel about the services and supports their family member gets.

 Are you happy with the services and supports your family member gets?

 NCI tells us 9 out of every 10 people said they are always or usually happy with the services and supports their family member gets.

-Have services and supports have made a positive difference for your family member?
+Have services and supports made a positive difference for your family member?